AzureCloudMonk/golang-mediawiki-to-json-parser/README.md

 go run mediawiki_parser.go
 ```

 This code is designed to handle basic MediaWiki syntax parsing and output it in JSON format for easy processing and display in various applications.
-Let me know if you'd like additional features!

----

-This markdown file can be saved to a `.md` file for GitHub.
-Let me know if you’d like it packaged or any further help!